AkhileshKolambekar/Chatbot-Using-Llama/README.md

 Uses Llama3.1 instead of Llama2 and supports chat with pdf

+You can chat either normally with Llama3.1 or upload as many pdfs you want and ask questions regarding those pdfs

 I used Linear Regression and Logistic Regression pdfs to test the app

 # Chatbot-Using-Llama2-and-Transformers